The host dark matter haloes of the first quasars: Results

-If companions were evenly distributed in space, number counts would increase with projected radius as $\propto R_{\rm proj}$.
-Due to various selection effects described in Appendix~\ref{sec:appendix}, however, observations do not uniformly sample the radial dimension.
-To facilitate comparison with observational measurements, the velocity distribution for every radial bin in Figure~\ref{fig:vlos_rproj} is normalised such that its integral is unity.
-The shaded regions in the Figure thus show how line-of-sight velocities are distributed within any given radial bin.
+Observations do not uniformly sample the radial dimension.
+In order to focus on the line-of-sight velocity (and not radial) distribution in the comparison between simulation and observed data, the simulation velocity distribution in Figure~\ref{fig:vlos_rproj} is normalised such that its integral in every radial bin is unity.
+The shaded regions thus show how line-of-sight velocities are independently distributed within any given radial bin, but contain no information about the radial distribution, which cannot be compared fairly between the simulation and observational samples.

 The typical line-of-sight velocity profile of galaxies surrounding the `low-mass' halo sample is shown on the left-hand panel of Figure~\ref{fig:vlos_rproj}.
 Maximum line-of-sight speeds do not typically exceed $\approx 500 \, \rm km \, s^{-1}$.
 In addition, the line-of-sight velocity distribution does not change significantly with radius.
 Instead, line-of-sight velocities are much higher for the `high-mass' sample, shown on the right-hand panel of Figure~\ref{fig:vlos_rproj}.
 While typical values are $\approx 300 \-- 800 \, \rm km \, s^{-1}$, satellites sometimes reach line-of-sight speeds $\gtrsim 1000 \, \rm km \,s^{-1}$.
 These extreme values occur mainly at $R_{\rm proj} \sim 10 \, \rm kpc$, but are possible at much larger scales $\sim 10 R_{\rm vir} \sim 1 \, \rm Mpc$ as well.